 So for this reason, the Linux experts further compressed it and Introduced an altered version of Ubuntu, the Linux Mint, which is based on Ubuntu LTS.

 The first difference between them is that:

-Linux Mint feels more like a cross-foundation of windows 7 and macintosh OS movement.
+Linux Mint feels more like a cross-foundation of the windows 7 and macintosh OS movement.

-Ubuntu Unity as an OS, then, strikes right to Mac OS, and stunningly performs better execution even in low specs desktop comparatively Mac, or windows.
+Ubuntu Unity as an OS, then, strikes right to Mac OS, and stunningly performs better execution even in low specs desktops comparatively Mac, or windows.

 Flavors, Desktop Environments